cockroachdb/docs/v1.2/view-node-details.md

 Flag | Description
 -----|------------
-`--timeout` | Set the duration of time that the subcommand is allowed to run before it returns an error and prints partial information.
+`--timeout` | <span class="version-tag">New in v2.0:</span> Set the duration of time that the subcommand is allowed to run before it returns an error and prints partial information.
 The timeout is specified with a suffix of `s` for seconds, `m` for minutes, and `h` for hours.
+If this flag is not set, the subcommand may hang.

 The `node status` subcommand also supports the following general flags: